EB1A Criteria: What USCIS is Really Looking For

 • Here, evidence could include: photos of your award (where your name is clearly legible), congratulatory letter from the organization, scan of award certificate, confirmation from awarding committee.

-Evidence of the foreign national’s membership in associations in the field which demand outstanding achievement of their members;
+Evidence of the foreign national’s membership in associations in the field which demand outstanding achievement of their members, a criterion within the EB1A requirements;

 • Here, you can submit a printout from the online database listing showing your membership, render a copy of your membership card, or obtain a confirmation letter from the association regarding your membership;